-Use the Calibration/Calibrate menu item.
+Use the Operations/Calibrate menu item (note this menu is on the Image Controls window or for the Mac, the Image Controls window must be active to place this into the system menu bar).
 At this point the status line on the bottom of the Image Controls window changes with a prompt to select points for calibration.

 Use the left mouse button to click on at least five locations on the innermost ring.
 As each point is defined, a red "+" is added to the plot.
 You need not hit the ring exactly as the code will search for the locally highest point in a 40x40 pixel box.
 (On the Mac with a two or three button mouse, also use the left mouse button, or with a standard Mac single-button mouse, use the regular mouse button.)